 During my midwifery education, I was thrilled to be placed at two military sites where I had the honor of working with women and families in uniform.

 My passion is for providing exceptional healthcare to women.
 I believe my role is to provide a safe place for women and families as they experience the transformations of womanhood, pregnancy, labor, and birth.
 Working within a birth center model of care aligns with my personal philosophy that women know their bodies and should be empowered to make their own healthcare decisions.
-I am so excited to return to Corvallis and serve a wonderful community of women and children.

 I am honored to join the community at the Corvallis Birth and Women’s Health Center as I continue my passion of supporting women and babies through the birth experience and beyond.
 I started working with moms and babies in 1995 in San Francisco, where I first learned of the power of a positive birth and breastfeeding experience.
 Born and raised in Corvallis, I have worked in both the private and public sector in our community since 2000.
 Prior to becoming a midwife, my work focused on human lactation and infant development.
 I have been privileged to help breastfeeding families for over 20 years and continue to feel passionate about this work.